 The full recipe with the exact measurement is listed below in the recipe card.

-To begin, from start to finish over low heat, start by adding the Carnation milk.
-Then add in the coconut milk while stirring to combine.
+To begin, from start to finish over low heat, start by adding the evaporated milk.
+Most Haitian use Carnation milk brand.
+Then add in the coconut milk while stirring.
 Continue stirring until the coconut milk has dissolved completely.
 Then add in the Cream Of Coconut Milk and Condensed Milk.
 Continue stirring in a circular motion until completely dissolved.

 Next, add in the sugar, cinnamon, star anise, nutmeg, vanilla extract, and almond extract.
 Continue stirring until the sugar has completely dissolved.